Hometown - YA Fiction - Work in Progress

 hurry.

-on the field.
-And that was when the chants started.
-“Beat the Briggs…Beat the
+that was when the chants started.
+“Beat the Briggs…Beat the Briggs.”

 Only they weren’t saying “Briggs.”

 I shouldn’t have to spell it out.
-The Briggs quarterback looked up when he
+The Briggs quarterback was under center when

-heard it, like, wondering if it was real.
-And from there it grew louder and
+like he was wondering if it was real.
+And from there it grew louder and louder

-louder and eventually the entire Briggs side went quiet, like they were shocked.
+and eventually the entire Briggs side went quiet, like they were shocked.
+Soon

-or town official in a suit trotted out and took the PA system and asked that
+in a suit trotted out and took the PA system and asked that parents from both

 When he introduced himself as Mr.

-principal off the field, people hurling bottles and down to the track, I looked
+off the field, our fans still hurling bottles down to the track.
+I looked

-across the field, at #11, Jaylen Calloway and found him staring across the
+across the field, at #11, Devin Calloway and found him staring across the field

 And it did.
 On the very next play.

-to lay a clean hit on.
-Anyway, it was a draw to him, and he started to hit the
+down they ran a draw to him, and he started to hit the outside then he bounced

 Helmet to helmet.
 The Briggs